-The African Burial Ground National Monument offers off-site and on-site presentations, guided walking tours, and a special archeology program.
-Groups larger than 10 are required to make reservations.
+The African Burial Ground National Monument offers off-site and on-site presentations.
+Groups of 10 or larger can arrange reservations for a ranger-led tour.
 Reservations are neccessary to ensure adequate preparation and staff availability.
 On-site presentations may be scheduled collectively or individually.

 Off-site presentations consist of a 60-minute program offered by NPS staff at your location.
 The ranger shows a film approximately 20 minutes in length and then speaks on the history and significance of the site from it's establishment to the opening of the new visitor center.